JeremyHeinPhD/Alignment-Portfolio/README.md

 PhD Sociologist | AI Trainer | Educator

 ## Overview
-This repository showcases my applied work in AI training and alignment, drawing on 30+ years of sociological expertise.
+This repository showcases my applied work in AI training and alignment, drawing on 30+ years of teaching at the college level and tutoring for students K-12.
 Since 2025, I’ve contributed to RLHF projects at Snorkel AI, Outlier AI, and Handshake AI — designing edge-case prompts, evaluating model reasoning, and applying inclusive pedagogy to improve large language models (LLMs).
 My approach integrates symbolic interactionism, comparative religion, and musicology to support neurodiverse learners and human-centered AI development.

 ## Contents
 - Case studies applying RLHF principles to support autistic and neurodiverse learners